anh-8922/wdpt14-mern-app-server/README.md

-# Twitter Express Server API
+# README for CrossOver Project | MINI YELP

-This repository provides the code for a Twitter-like Express server.
+This repository provides the code for a Mini Yelp server.

 The server features several routes that mimic core Twitter functionalities like listing all users, fetching a specific user by their ID, adding new tweets, and fetching tweets.